sagarikadaripa/url_shortner/README.md

 - This should run in the background to keep the application fast
 - If a URL is edited, we should update the title, description, and image for it
 - We should paginate the list of shortened URLS

+# Chart Display
+- Utilized the Chartkick gem to display the graph